-I received the postcards from Michael Stern, a Wisconsin alumnus and engaged supporter of the Mosse/Weinstein Center
+I received the postcards from Michael Stern, a Wisconsin alumnus and engaged supporter of the Mosse/Weinstein Center that he discovered in his late mother's belongings.

-↑ Il Holocaust educators worry about how to make the He sent me a scan of one of the postcards in a set of 13 that he discovered in his late mother's belongings.
 Initially, he simply wanted some help from a faculty member in understanding the significance of the postcard and in translating the contents.
-After seeing the sender's address, in Nazi-occupied Poland, the stamp and date of 1941, and then translating its content from German, we realized that this was correspondence that Stern's late grandmother, Sara Kentucky students who attempted to comprehend the scale Spira, had written to her daughter (his mother), Mary Stern, alone by collecting six million paperclips.
-Demonstrating the and son-in-law (Michael's father), George Stern, during the war years.
+After seeing the sender's address, in Nazi-occupied Poland, the stamp and date of 1941, and then translating its content from German, we realized that this was correspondence that Stern's late grandmother, Sara war years.
 Michael's parents had been able to flee Nazi Germany and come to the U.S. in late 1938.
-The postcard revealed the voice of a woman in the most difficult circumstances despite facing hunger and near-constant threat of death, was overwhelmingly concerned with the wellbeing of her children.
+The postcard revealed the voice of a woman in the most difficult circumstances who. despite facing hunger and near-constant threat of death, was overwhelmingly concerned with the wellbeing of her children.
 With some trepidation, I asked Michael Stern if he would be willing to send me the entire set of postcards and to allow me to build a History of the Holocaust course around them that I would be teaching the following semester.
 He agreed.